-Promote the Vote is a broad coalition striving to make voting more accessible for all eligible Michiganders through a ballot initiative to amend the Michigan Constitution to provide certain voting rights.
-By making voting more accessible and secure, our democracy will better serve all Americans and our laws will better reflect the will of the people.
-Everyone -- Republicans, Democrats and Independents -- deserves to have their vote secure and counted.
+Yes on Proposal 3/Promote the Vote is a broad coalition striving to reducing barriers to voting for all eligible Michiganders through a ballot proposal.
+By reducing barriers to voting and making our elections more secure, our democracy will better serve all Americans and our laws will better reflect the will of the people.
+Everyone deserves to have their vote secure and counted.

 - Protecting the right to vote a secret ballot